Periodontal Diseases

 Diabetes, and Heart Health

-Periodontal diseases are linked to diabetes and cardiovascular health because the concentration of bacteria that activates an immune response.
-Below are ways in which this condition relates to diabetes and your heart health.
+Periodontal diseases are linked to diabetes and cardiovascular health because they involve a concentration of bacteria that activates an immune response.
+Below are ways this condition relates to diabetes and heart health.
 The 2 most common periodontal diseases are gingivitis and periodontitis.

 Gingivitis

-Periondontal diseases such as gingivitis are common in both children and adults.
-Gingivitis appears in the early stages of gum disease, which is caused by poor removal of plaque from your teeth.
+Periodontal diseases such as gingivitis are common in both children and adults.
+Gingivitis appears in the early stages of gum disease caused by poor plaque removal from teeth.
 This condition starts to develop as the gums get irritated by the bacteria in the plaque.
-This happens when you are brushing your teeth or eating.
-Your gums become red, swollen, which is accompanied by bad breath (halitosis.)
+This happens when you brush your teeth or eat.
+Your gums become red and swollen, which is accompanied by bad breath (halitosis).
 Gingivitis can be chronic or acute.

 Periodontitis